 Significant technological improvements have been made in HIFU technology over the past several years.
 These improvements include rectal wall cooling, improved imaging, treatment planning and targeting, and Doppler identification of the neurovascular bundles to facilitate nerve sparing.
 The current HIFU technology allows the experienced surgeon to confirm prostate tissue destruction in real time as the procedure is being performed.
 MRI images can now be fused or merged with ultrasound images in the HIFU treatment screen allowing for precise MRI image guided prostate ablation.
 Dr. Scionti has been heavily involved in these refinements and has pioneered treatment techniques designed to lower the risk of side effects such as scar tissue formation or stricture disease.
 The Scionti MMM (Triple M) HIFU technique is the culmination of over a decade of HIFU experience in over 1000 patients and allows for MRI Mapping of the tumor onto the HIFU ultrasound image and energy Modulation to assure more effective tumor ablation with less side effects.

-Dr Scionti is recognized as a world leader in the HIFU arena and is currently treating patients in Sarasota Florida at the Vituro Health Sarasota HIFU Center at Lakewood Ranch Medical Center.
-With over 1500 successful procedures performed, Dr. Scionti has led the way in the training of American Urologists through national training courses and has been a guest lecturer at numerous academic conferences.
+Dr. Scionti is recognized as a world leader in the HIFU arena and is currently treating patients in Sarasota Florida at the Vituro Health Sarasota HIFU Center at Lakewood Ranch Medical Center.
+With over 2000 successful procedures performed, Dr. Scionti has led the way in the training of American Urologists through national training courses and has been a guest lecturer at numerous academic conferences.

 In summary: HIFU is a revolutionary non-invasive treatment that kills prostate tissue with focused sound waves.
 Currently, men with organ confined prostate cancer can elect to have total gland or targeted focal HIFU performed by Dr. Scionti at the Vituro Health Sarasota HIFU Treatment Center.
 The Scionti MMM ( Triple M ) HIFU technique is only available through Dr. Scionti in Sarasota.

-NOTE: The new Medicare C code is a temporary tracking code that provides Medicare reimbursement for the outpatient hospital fess associated with HIFU treatment.
+NOTE: The new CPT code (55880) provides Medicare reimbursement for the outpatient hospital fees associated with HIFU treatment.
 Medicare has paid for the hospital fees in all of our Medicare patients treated over the past year.
 Although most commercial insurance plans such as Blue Cross, United, Aetna, and Cigna do not provide coverage for HIFU treatment, some of our patients have been able to recover a portion of their costs by filing an appeal with their insurance company with the help of the Vituro Health Insurance Reimbursement Assistance Program.
-Recently, Cigna has authorized coverage for HIFU treatment for men who have a recurrence after radiation therapy.
-(Salvage HIFU treatment).
-The VA system has also authorized HIFU treatment on a case by case basis for veterans exposed to Agent Orange.
+Recently, Cigna has authorized coverage for HIFU treatment for men who have a recurrence after radiation therapy (Salvage HIFU treatment).
+The VA system has also authorized HIFU treatment on a case-by-case basis for veterans exposed to Agent Orange.

 Is HIFU Effective?

 Dr. Uchida from Japan recently published his results from the latest generation Sonablate HIFU device using advanced treatment protocols and Tissue Change Monitoring software.
 (The Journal of Urology (2014), doi: 10.1016/j.juro.2014.07.096).
 In this series of 918 patients, the overall 10 year prostate cancer specific survival rate was 97.4%.
-In the group of 271patients treated with latest generation of Sonablate software, the 5-year biochemical disease free survival rate (PSA control rate) was 95% in low risk patients, 81% in intermediate risk patients and 72% in high risk patients.
+In the group of 271patients treated with the latest generation of Sonablate software, the 5-year biochemical disease-free survival rate (PSA control rate) was 95% in low-risk patients, 81% in intermediate risk patients and 72% in high-risk patients.
 93.9% of the 196 patients who had a biopsy after HIFU had no evidence of cancer on their biopsy.
-These results are similar to outcomes from standard prostate cancer treatments, and it is the opinion of the Scionti Prostate Center that HIFU is an effective alternative to surgery and radiation therapy, and that long-term studies will ultimately validate this opinion.
+These results are similar to outcomes from standard prostate cancer treatments, and it is the opinion of the Scionti Prostate Center that HIFU is an effective alternative to surgery and radiation therapy and that long-term studies will ultimately validate this opinion.

 Studies from Europe and Japan also document the effectiveness of HIFU for radiation failure patients.
 On October 9, 2014, the FDA granted regulatory approval for Sonablate HIFU to be used for prostate ablation in the USA.

-Dr. Scionti offers MRI guided targeted HIFU to men with focal or regional prostate cancer.
+Dr. Scionti offers MRI-guided targeted HIFU to men with focal or regional prostate cancer.
 Dr. Scionti has taken a leading role in studying the outcomes of HIFU, compiling our results in total gland procedures outside of the U.S. and as part of the FDA HIFU salvage trial at NYU.
-As part of the Scionti Prostate Center focal HIFU program, Dr. Scionti is actively offering d focal HIFU to selected patients at Vituro Sarasota Prostate Cancer HIFU Center in Sarasota, Florida
+As part of the Scionti Prostate Center focal HIFU program, Dr. Scionti is actively offering focal HIFU to selected patients at the Scionti Prostate Cancer Center of Excellence in Sarasota, Florida

 Am I a Candidate for HIFU?